notifyme-app/notifyme-webpages/README.md

 ### Build Site

+You can build two different Webpages from this code.
+They are defined in their respective config files:

+* QR-Generator `config_qrgenerator.toml`
+* QR Upload Page `config_uploadpage.toml`

-The site can be build with the command `hugo --config config.toml,config_qrgenerator`.
-The static files are placed in the `public/` folder.
+The sites can be built with the command `hugo --config config.toml,${site_config}`.
+The build files are placed in the `public/` folder.

 ### Getting the translations